-Beneficiaries in the estates in which Berendina works in, have been benefited in the form of access to safe drinking water, health, access to credit, capacity building, new livelihood options and improved infrastructure.
-Most importantly plantation managers and workers have been able find solutions to untouched and long lasting problems.
-By year 2012, the number of estates where Berendina is working has been increased up to 58.
-All work is done in partnership with management of plantations and credit work though the plantation co-operative.
+Beneficiaries in the estates in which Berendina operates, have benefited in the form of access to safe drinking water, health, access to credit, capacity building, new livelihood options and improved infrastructure.
+Most importantly plantation managers and workers have been able find solutions to persistent long term problems in the sector.
+By end 2013, the number of estates where Berendina was active increased up to 59.
+All work is done in partnership with the plantation management companies and credit work though the plantation co-operatives.

 Work done by BDS in Plantations in a Nutshell (2007 to 2012)

 ||Provision of Scholarships for bright students

 ||Repairing and construction of Houses for extreme poor